 # – Museumkaart – If you’re planning to visit four museums or more then it’s a good idea to purchase a Museumkaart.
 It allows you a free entrance to the most museums in a country.
 You can buy it at the cash desk in a most of the museums, it will cost you 59,90 euros and it’s valid for a year.

 # – Book a tour – Whenever I’m visiting larger museums while I’m travelling, I’m always booking a small group or a private tour.
 No visit to museum is the same without a professional guide who will show you the most important exhibits and explain you the meaning of them.
-For some of the tours in Rijksmuseum and Van Gogh Museum we are organising here in the Culture Tourist, take a look here!
+Look at the link here for some of the art tours we’re organising in museums in Amsterdam!

 # – Visiting time – Some of these museums could get very crowded during the day, so plan your visit wisely.
 According to Google the busiest time in Rijksmuseum is between 12 – 4 PM, in Van Gogh Museum between 12 – 6 PM and in Anne Franck’s House between 1 – 5 PM.
 So keep this in mind and try to plan your visit around that time.